-- 2002: "Black Raspberry," a ballet choreographed by faculty and guest artist Jennifer Kayle and Megan Bonneau-McCool, was presented at the Northeast Region Gala and subsequently selected for the National Festival at the Kennedy Center.
+- 2002: "Black Raspberry," a ballet choreographed by faculty and guest artist Jennifer Kayle and Megan Bonneau-McCool, was presented at the Northeast Region Gala and subsequently selected for the National Conference at the Kennedy Center.

 Want to know more?
 Just fill out the form!

 Photos: Top, "Rite," by Charles O. Anderson, selected for performance at the 2010 National Festival; photo by Matthew Wright, Fig Tree Photography.
 Bottom, students at the 2010 ACDFA National Festival, at the Kennedy Center.